ManChicken1911/flame-stripavidcrap/README.md

 inside it you will find **Strip Avid Crap**.
 Run it, and it will walk through your selected items and rename any sequences it finds, removing the Avid `.Exported.01` garbage off the ends of the names.

+It also will rename video segments on the timeline removing additional Avid trash like `.sync.01` and `.new.01` from them.
+Note that currently this is only modifies video segments.

 **NOTE** that Strip Avid Crap only looks for sequences at the root level of the container(s) you select in the case of libraries, folders or reels.